-St. Mary’s lies in the upper echelon of 46 ranked colleges in Texas.
-In the South, StMU was ranked 65th of 311 schools.
-Nationally, St. Mary’s tied for 288th of 1,061 schools.
+St. Mary’s lies in the upper echelon of 47 ranked colleges in Texas.
+Nationally, St. Mary’s tied for 495th of 1,054 schools.
 This ranking, established in 2016 by the Wall Street Journal and Times Higher Education, takes college resources, student engagement, graduate outcomes and learning environment into consideration.

 PayScale has repeatedly recognized St. Mary’s for alumni with top salary potential in their careers, and this year was no different.
-For the fifth year in a row, StMU was again among Texas’ top 10 in the College Salary Report.
-PayScale also has St. Mary’s tied for 242 overall, out of 963 schools nationally, and tied for 146 among 502 private institutions.
+StMU was again among Texas’ top schools in the College Salary Report.
+PayScale also has St. Mary’s ranked 352 of 1589 colleges nationally.

 San Antonio Express-News